rexxars/react-layout-pack/README.md

 ## Important notes

+* This is a component in early development, and probably should not be used in production yet.
+The API will change in the future.
 * Child elements that changes size after render won't work as expected.
 The component needs access to the height of each element to properly align elements.
 Images without a defined size will for instance break.
 * It does not do things in "the react way" - styles are set explicitly on child elements through the browsers DOM API, which is bad.